-It has a friendly charm, and it sits right on Lake Wissota, so you can soak in nature and enjoy every courtesy that Chippewa Falls has to offer.
+It has a friendly charm and sits right on Lake Wissota, so you can soak in nature and enjoy every courtesy that Chippewa Falls offers.
 One of the top reasons Chippewa Falls is one of Wisconsin’s best small towns is its downtown.
-Some of the eateries seem trapped in time, with retro offerings and a homestyle feel.
+Some eateries seem trapped in time, with retro offerings and a homestyle feel.

 There’s also plenty of opportunity to bike around the town, a zoo, and exceptional entertainment on the Chippewa River.

 Chippewa Falls is also a great place to visit during any season.
 Enjoy hiking and water sports during the summer and ice fishing during the winter.
 No matter when you arrive, you will be greeted with open arms.